The auto parts industry: Our look at aftermarket auto parts sales statistics

 - The US light duty auto parts aftermarket market size is projected at $341 billion in 2022.

-- The entire US automotive aftermarket including medium- and heavy-duty is projected at $439 billion in 2022.
+- The entire US automotive aftermarket including medium- and heavy-duty was $439 billion in 2022.

 - Automotive eCommerce trends: the expected growth in 2022: 11.7%.